lathonez/cv/cv.md

 ### Profile {#profile}

 Senior Software Engineer with eight years' in the industry.
-As Wherewolf's first technical hire I have spent the last two of them designing, building and delivering a successful SAAS product to market.
-Prior experience in a much larger organisation gives me excellent grounding as a technical manager and mentor, who has vast experience fixing urgent production issues.
+As the first technical hire for an ambitious kiwi startup, I have spent the last two years designing, building and delivering a successful SAAS product to market.
+Prior experience in a much larger organisation provides excellent grounding as a technical manager and mentor, who has vast experience fixing urgent production issues.

 ------